haniffalab/Single-cell-RNAseq-data-analysis-bundle/README.md

     * _save.at_ full or relative path of the output RDS file
     * _process_ boolean flag to run common data processing (normalisation, scaling, variable genes computation, PCA).
 It is recommended to set this to `TRUE`.
 However there are cases when data processing might not be required so in this case time can be saved by setting this argument to `FALSE`.
     * _add.dr_ boolean flag to compute tSNE, UMAP and FDG.
 It is recommended to set this to `TRUE`.
 If `TRUE` the previous argument also be set to `TRUE` otherwise an error will raised.
 There are times when these computations are not required so set this argument to `FALSE`.
 Not processing and not adding dimensionally reduction also ensures light-weight data sets which are easy to transfer over the web.
+    * _filter.args_ list of named vectors indicating fields on which to subset the data

 ### add_dr.sh
 * computes tSNE, UMAP and FDG on a seurat object